Sound Healing

 Abstract

 Following Hafstein’s chromotherapy, which affects the electromagnetic field around every human being, I hypothesize that sound frequencies can be as effective in healing humanity’s illnesses as color vibrations.
-Regarding earlier studies of how particular sound frequencies can affect cancer patients’ blood cells, I conclude that sound can be used with the same results as color in healing.
+In earlier studies on how specific sound frequencies can impact cancer patients’ blood cells, I concluded that sound can be used with the same results as color in healing.

 Background

-For centuries, man has used music and sound to create well-being.
-Walker[1] credits Roland Hunt, who pioneered the use of combined music and light to heal people suffering from neurotic and mental diseases in the early part of the twentieth century.
+For centuries, people have used music and sound to promote well-being.
+Walker[1] credits Roland Hunt, who pioneered the use of combined music and light to heal individuals suffering from neurotic and mental illnesses in the early part of the twentieth century.

-As a death-related counselor in Florida, USA, Helen Baker[2], a light therapist, collaborates with people in grief.
-She integrates music and light into the counseling of bereaved persons.
-She says that light waves in the form of colors correspond to the tonal frequencies of sound; also, using light and sound as pure vibrations has enormous potential in psychotherapy, physical healing, and personal and cultural consciousness changes.
-Baker says that using music and light helps troubled people work through grief or a recovery resulting from a difficult diagnosis.
-However, this area has yet to be explored to its full potential.
-Baker relates the seven colors of the spectrum to the seven tones on the diatonic scale and then to the seven large glands in the physical body.
-She explains that the body functions as a receiving station for energy.
-When incoming vibrations are similar to the related vibration of a body part, they resonate.
-When this is not the case, disharmony is the result.
-When powerful, non-productive thoughts or emotions are experienced, such as in the case of a bereaved person, the vibrations cannot flow freely throughout the body, resulting in blockages.
-The disease occurs from the vibrational activity of a specific organ when departing from its reasonable condition, either by being blocked or overstimulated.
+As a death-related counselor in Florida, USA, Helen Baker,[2] a light therapist, collaborates with people in grief.
+She integrates music and light into the counseling of bereaved individuals.
+She asserts that light waves, represented by colors, correspond to the tonal frequencies of sound; furthermore, employing light and sound as pure vibrations holds significant potential in psychotherapy, physical healing, and transformation of personal and cultural consciousness.
+Baker believes that utilizing music and light aids troubled individuals in processing grief or recovering from a challenging diagnosis.
+However, this field has yet to be explored to its full potential.
+Baker connects the seven colors of the spectrum to the seven tones on the diatonic scale and then to the seven major glands in the physical body.
+She clarifies that the body acts as a receiving station for energy.
+When incoming vibrations align with the corresponding frequency of a body part, they resonate.
+Conversely, when this alignment is absent, disharmony occurs.
+When intense, non-productive thoughts or emotions are present, as experienced by a bereaved person, the vibrations struggle to flow freely throughout the body, leading to blockages.
+Disease arises from the vibrational activity of a specific organ deviating from its normal state, either due to blockage or overstimulation.

-Halpen & Savary[3] present a system of correlation of the spectral colors and tones of the major musical scale.
+Halpen & Savary[3] present a system for correlating the spectral colors and tones of the major musical scale.
 They say that the effects of combined colors and tones are remarkable.
-The listeners will come down from their excitement if you show overly stimulated people colors while playing music based on the corresponding keynotes.
+Listeners will calm down from excitement when overly stimulated individuals are shown colors while music based on the corresponding keynotes is played.
 They experience substituted states of relaxation and physiological balance.
-Their breathing becomes more profound and more regular.
+Their breathing becomes deeper and more regular.
 Their pulse slows down, and the hemispheres of their brain become synchronized.

-Sir Isaac Newton[4] made several observations on light in the early eighteenth century.
-In one of his observations, he concludes that the seven colors of light (red, orange, yellow, green, blue, indigo, and violet) correlate to the seven musical tones or intervals of the eight tones (sol, la, fa, sol, la mi, fa, and sol).
+Sir Isaac Newton[4] made several observations about light in the early eighteenth century.
+In one observation, he concludes that the seven colors of light (red, orange, yellow, green, blue, indigo, and violet) correspond to the seven musical tones or intervals of the eight tones (sol, la, fa, sol, la mi, fa, and sol).

 Retallack[6] presents a combination of tones and colors.
-In her system, she refers to A as red-orange, B as yellow, C as yellow-green, D as green-blue, E as blue-violet, F as violet, and G as deep-red.
+In her system, she designates A as red-orange, B as yellow, C as yellow-green, D as green-blue, E as blue-violet, F as violet, and G as deep red.

-The musician and acupuncturist Fabian Maman and the biologist Helene Grimal introduced sound therapy at the Cancer Help Centre in Bristol, England.
-The treatment originated in ancient Japan and has been practiced there for centuries.
+The musician and acupuncturist Fabian Maman and biologist Helene Grimal introduced sound therapy at the Cancer Help Centre in Bristol, England.
+This treatment originated in ancient Japan and has been practiced there for centuries.
 Maman and Grimal worked with cancer patients at the Center and observed its effects.

-Sound frequencies can be used with the same results as light, restoring the individual’s health [2][3].
-These low “beat frequencies” have the same therapeutic effects as light[9].
-When one or more chosen sound vibrations are projected onto an individual’s physical body, it creates reactions inside the body’s cells, thus destroying the diseased blood cells[8].
+Sound frequencies can be used with the same results as light, restoring the individual’s health.[2][3]
+These low “beat frequencies” have the same therapeutic effects as light.[9]
+When one or more chosen sound vibrations are projected onto an individual’s physical body, they create reactions within the body’s cells, thus destroying the diseased blood cells.[8]

 Using Kirlian technology, an Indian researcher, J. M. Shah, took pictures of the electromagnetic energy glow around the human body.
-He discovered that actual disease appears first in the aura and is then transferred to the physical body.
+He discovered that disease first appears in the aura before transferring to the physical body.
 The illness can reach the physical body in six to eight months.
-Thus, he established that color therapy could be used preventively[10].
+Thus, he established that color therapy could be used preventively.[10]

 Hypothesis

-Hafstein[11] claims that all manifestations in the universe and human beings vibrate in their frequency.
-Man’s vibrating energy generates energy in an electromagnetic field surrounding the physical body, often called the aura.
-Man has the frequency of the visible part of the electromagnetic field or the same wavelengths as the colors of the spectrum.
-If a man’s frequency changes, it results in disharmony or imbalance in a human being, which is called disease.
-Disease results when the vibrational activity of a particular organ departs from its reasonable condition.
+Hafstein[11] claims that all manifestations in the universe and human beings vibrate at their frequencies.
+A person’s vibrating energy generates energy in an electromagnetic field surrounding the physical body, often called the aura.
+Humans resonate with the visible part of the electromagnetic spectrum, corresponding to the wavelengths of colors.
+When a person’s frequency changes, it leads to disharmony or imbalance, commonly called disease.
+Disease occurs when the vibrational activity of a particular organ deviates from its optimal state.

-Hafstein presents chromotherapy, where he uses six colors to treat people.
-These colors are magenta, blue, cyan, green, yellow, and red.
-The colors range in the electromagnetic spectrum from 380nm to 660nm.
-Furthermore, Hafstein presents a list of over 150 illnesses for which his chromotherapy can be helpful.
-From the beginning, chromotherapy has proved reliable and has been used by many medical doctors and laypeople.
+Hafstein[11] presents chromotherapy, which utilizes six colors to treat individuals.
+These colors are magenta, blue, cyan, green, yellow, and red, ranging from 380nm to 660nm in the electromagnetic spectrum.
+Additionally, Hafstein provides a list of over 150 illnesses that may benefit from his chromotherapy.
+Since its inception, chromotherapy has demonstrated reliability and has been utilized by numerous medical doctors and laypeople.

 Electromagnetic radiation is a form of energy.
-For example, the light that we see is a type of electromagnetic radiation.
-However, light is only a tiny part of the entire electromagnetic spectrum.
+For example, the light we see is a type of electromagnetic radiation.
+However, light constitutes only a small fraction of the entire electromagnetic spectrum.
 Sound, another form of energy, is not part of this spectrum.
-Electromagnetic radiation differs from sound in that it can travel in space and does not need a medium like air or water.
+Electromagnetic radiation differs from sound in that it can travel through space and does not require a medium like air or water.

 Figure 1: The colors of the visible electromagnetic spectrum.

-The atoms are heated to a very high temperature in a light bulb and on the Sun’s surface.
-This temperature is hot enough to excite them and cause them to give off light in a continuous color spectrum.
+The atoms are heated to a very high temperature in a light bulb and on the sun’s surface.
+This temperature is sufficient to excite them and cause them to emit light in a continuous color spectrum.

 Can sound vibrations affect the electromagnetic field?
 Can Hafstein’s six colors be converted into sounds that are equally effective in healing as the colors?

-Yes, electromagnetic waves can be affected by sound.
+Yes, electromagnetic waves can be influenced by sound.
 This phenomenon is known as the acousto-optic effect.
-When a sound wave passes through a medium, it can cause changes in the refractive index of the medium, which can affect the propagation of light waves passing through the same medium.
+When a sound wave travels through a medium, it can cause changes in the refractive index of that medium, which can affect the propagation of light waves passing through the same medium.
 This effect has practical applications in various fields, such as acousto-optic modulators and devices for controlling light with sound.
-Overall, the acousto-optic effect provides a means to control and manipulate light waves using sound waves, enabling various applications in optics and photonics[14].
+Overall, the acousto-optic effect offers a way to control and manipulate light waves using sound waves, enabling various applications in optics and photonics.[14]

 Yes, color energy can be converted into sound energy and vice versa.
-We can convert color vibrations in nanometers (nm) into sound frequencies measured in Terahertz (THz).
-These frequencies are humanly impossible to hear.
-Using audible sounds in therapy would mean we must scale down the Terahertz frequencies.
-The range for human hearing is from 20 Hertz to 20,000 Hertz, and the converted sound frequencies would have to be in that range.
-In other words, we would have to scale down the Terahertz frequencies to Hertz frequencies.
-I decided to scale down the sound frequencies and arrive at a frequency in the mid-range of many musical instruments.
-I scaled down the Terahertz frequencies by 1012 and arrived at the one-line and the two-line octaves.
+We can convert color vibrations in nanometers (nm) into sound frequencies measured in terahertz (THz).
+However, these frequencies are impossible for humans to hear.
+Using audible sounds in therapy means we must scale down the terahertz frequencies.
+The range for human hearing is from 20 hertz to 20,000 hertz, so the converted sound frequencies must fall within that range.
+In other words, we need to convert terahertz frequencies to hertz frequencies.
+I decided to scale down the sound frequencies to arrive at a frequency in the mid-range of many musical instruments.
+I scaled the terahertz frequencies by 1/1012 and arrived at the one-line and two-line octaves.

 Fortunately, Hafstein[11] gives us the wavelength values for his healing colors.
 However, the color magenta does not represent a wavelength value.
-Therefore, we had to find an equal mixture of red and blue representing a wavelength value.
-A combination of RGB of 97-0-97 gives us a wavelength of 380 nanometers we can use.
+Therefore, I had to find an equal mixture of red and blue representing a wavelength value.
+A combination of RGB 97-0-97 gives us a wavelength of 380 nanometers that we can use.
 This color is usually called violet.
-Table 1 provides us with the wavelength of the six colors of Hafstein’s treatment colors.
-It also shows us the conversion from color to sound and the stepping down of sound from Terahertz frequencies to Hertz frequencies.
-The OMNI frequency to wavelength energy calculator[13] was used to convert color to sound, and we found the wavelength of the violet color using a convertor from Academo.org[12].

-We need to see if the six converted and stepped-down sound frequencies have the same therapeutic effects as the six colors.
+We must determine whether the six converted and stepped-down sound frequencies have the same therapeutic effects as the six colors.

-Hafstein recommends using the tone as preventive medicine daily or at least three times a week[11].
-The combined sound frequencies would then “clean” the individual’s electromagnetic glow – the aura – and prevent disharmony or imbalance in man’s electromagnetic field[10].
+I recommend using the tone as preventive medicine daily, or at least three times a week.
+The combined sound frequencies would then “clean” the individual’s electromagnetic glow – the aura – and prevent disharmony or imbalance in a human’s electromagnetic field.[10]

 References